 Extra Credit: A way to succeed throughout life, while managing stress, is to be mindful - to focus your attention and your energies and to be aware of the consequences of your actions.
-To help you to be present mentally and not just physically in class, you will receive 1/3 point of extra credit, added to your total course grade, for every day that you turn off your cell phone, or MP3 player, or tablet, or laptop, and leave it on the front desk for the class session (that can add up to 8+ points of extra credit for the semester!).
+To help you to be present mentally and not just physically in class, you will receive 1⁄2 point of extra credit for every day that you turn off your cell phone, or MP3 player, or tablet, or laptop, and leave it on the front desk for the class session (that can add up to 15 points of extra credit for the semester!).
 You will not be penalized if you choose to keep and use your electronic device during class.

-Additional extra credit opportunities are listed in the Assignment Packet.
+Additional extra credit options are listed in the Assignment Packet.